plone/documentation/docs/classic-ui/static-resources.md

 (classic-ui-static-resources-registering-label)=

-## Registering javascript and css
+## Registering JavaScript and CSS

 To register a static resource in Plone 6, we need to use the `plone.base.interfaces.resources.IBundleRegistry` interface.

-The following example registers a Javascript resource in `browser/profiles/default/registry` of your Plone 6 project.
+The following example registers a JavaScript resource in `browser/profiles/default/registry` of your Plone 6 project.
-The js files have to be in the `browser/static` folder of your Plone 6 project.
+The JavaScript files have to be in the `browser/static` folder of your Plone 6 project.

 ```xml
 <registry>